kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

  * If I liquidated my position I'd walk away losing $26.02 (loss)

 A note about (M), I had transferred 92.282 - 77.787 (14.544) NU in from somewhere else.
-This calculation can remind me either that I have placed stuff you put in coinbase elsewhere or you brought it in.
+This calculation can remind you either that you have transferred out some COIN quantity you bought in coinbasepro or that you've brought in some COIN quantity from somewhere else (another exchange/private wallet/reward, etc).

 It also allows you to do computation say if you bought LTC on coinbase and then put it over to say, regular Coinbase, Celsius or Blockfi.
 For instance, Coinbase offers a staking reward for ATOM so I'll see this: